Family Stories: Sarah E. (Turner) Bryan

 This is one of the reasons I blog, to post family information, also called “cousin bait”, in hope that new family members interested in their family history… will contact me.
 And because of the new family that contacted me – and had questions on Sarah No. 1, it made me relook again at old information in order to finally research and resolve the problem.

 What I hadn’t paid attention to in my early years of genealogy was the “red flag” in the 1880 census; I wasn’t paying close enough attention to the facts.
 As Amy said in her post, “don’t look at facts in isolation”… and that is certainly true.
 In order to fully see and compare, you must list the facts from all records in order to weigh the facts.
+Hopefully one day, I may even find where Sarah No. 1 is buried.

 I owe a big “Thank You” to my new cousin in asking those questions on Sarah… it was those questions which caused me to revisit the census and recognize the “red flag“.
 I stopped… compared… and weighed the facts….with the end result proving which Sarah was my great grandmother – Sarah No. 2!